Table of Contents

 • YouTuber

-Recruiters want to know you have the technical skills and highly specialised knowledge they seek, so ensure you list an appropriate IT job title that reflects these standards.
+Recruiters want to see that you have the technical skills and specialised knowledge they seek, so ensure you list an appropriate IT job title that reflects your expertise and seniority.

-Below are several job title examples that cover popular IT–related positions:
+Below are several job title examples for popular IT–related positions:

 • Cloud Engineer